Johnny Depp loses libel case over ‘wife beater’ article

 He claimed the article included quotes from alleged victims of disgraced film producer Harvey Weinstein in order to “finish his career” by linking the allegations against him to the #MeToo and Time’s Up movements.

-Depp stood to be awarded a sum of between £300,000 and £325,000 if the article was found to be substantially unture, while his lawyers also argued he that he should receive aggravated damages.
+Depp stood to be awarded a sum of between £300,000 and £325,000 if the article was found to be substantially untrue, while his lawyers also argued he that he should receive aggravated damages.

 The legal bills, which the losing party might be forced to pick up, are also expected to run into the millions, although the costs are likely to go far beyond the immediate case.